-Anthony Bek who hailed from a family of Lincolnshire knights was appointed Prince Bishop of Durham in 1284 by King Edward I with the important role of defending the North from the Scots.
+Anthony Bek, who hailed from a family of Lincolnshire knights was appointed Prince Bishop of Durham in 1284 by King Edward I with the important role of defending the North from the Scots.
 A hunter and battle-hungry bishop, Bek favoured Auckland Palace as his main residence where he could easily utilise the hunting grounds of neighbouring Weardale.
 In 1300 he would lead his own army into battle against the Scots at the Battle of Falkirk.
 He was involved in a dispute with the Archbishop of York who excommunicated Bek but Bek used his rank as Prince Bishop to petition the king and the Archbishop backed down.
-From 1286 Bek acted as guardian of the young Margaret of Norway who was heir to the Scottish throne and a pawn of the English King Edward I. However, Margaret died and John Balliol was appointed King of Scotland by Edward.
+From 1286 Bek acted as guardian of the young Margaret of Norway who was heir to the Scottish throne and a pawn of the English king, Edward I. However, Margaret died and John Balliol (see) was appointed King of Scotland by Edward.
 Bek assisted with the coronation ceremony at Scone.
-In his later reign Bek became involved in a bitter dispute with the Prior of Durham Cathedral monastery over lands and rights during which Bek imprisoned the prior, the monks and a royal messenger.
-He lost favour with the king and had lands seized but found favour with the Pope who appointed Bek as Patriarch of Jerusalem making him the most powerful churchman in England.
+In his later reign Bek was involved in a bitter dispute with the Prior of Durham Cathedral monastery over lands and rights during which Bek imprisoned the prior, the monks and a royal messenger.
+He lost favour with the king and had lands seized but found favour with the Pope who appointed Bek as The Patriarch of Jerusalem making him the most powerful churchman in England.
 Bek conducted the funeral ceremony of Edward I at Westminster Abbey upon the king’s death in 1307.
+For a time Bek was the owner of Alnwick Castle in Northumberland which he sold to the Percy family in 1309.
 Bek continued to serve as Bishop and patriarch under Edward II.
-Bek’s tomb can be seen in Durham Cathedral.
+His tomb can be seen in Durham Cathedral.

 Queen of the Desert

 Born in Washington, County Durham and raised in Redcar, Gertrude Bell was an industrialist’s daughter, a renowned adventurer, a fearless diplomat, a mountain climber and an explorer.
-She was born in Washington New Hall, a short distance from Washington Old Hall (the ancestral home of US President, George Washington’s forebears).
+She was born in the Bell family home of Washington New Hall, a short distance from Washington Old Hall (the ancestral home of US President, George Washington’s forebears).
 Bell was formidable and fearless in her dealings with Arab tribal leaders and was fluent in Arabic and several other languages.
 She had an exceptional knowledge of the Arabian desert tribes and their history as well as the relationships between the different tribes.
-Along with T.E Lawrence (Lawrence of Arabia), she helped draw up the borders of a new country called Iraq from out of Mesopotamia which had belonged to the Ottoman Empire.
+Along with T.E Lawrence (Lawrence of Arabia), she drew up the borders of a new country called Iraq from out of Mesopotamia which had previously belonged to the Ottoman Empire.
 She has sometimes been called ‘The uncrowned Queen of Iraq’ and was even referred to as ‘the most powerful woman in the British Empire’.
-Bell was the subject of the 2015 movie Queen of the Desert starring Nicole Kidman (Bell was, like Kidman, a redhead).
+Bell was the subject of the 2015 movie Queen of the Desert starring Nicole Kidman.
 The movie chronicles her life as an explorer, traveller, archaeologist and diplomat.

 Sir Isaac Lowthian Bell

-Born in Newcastle upon Tyne to Thomas Bell who had established the Losh, Wilson and Bell iron and alkali company at Walker on Tyne and Newcastle, Isaac Lowthian Bell was one of the most influential industrialists of the North East with interests in a wide array of industrial concerns.
+Born in Newcastle upon Tyne to Thomas Bell who had established the Losh, Wilson and Bell iron and alkali company at Newcastle and nearby Walker on Tyne, Isaac Lowthian Bell was one of the most influential industrialists of the North East with interests in a wide array of industrial concerns.
 He manufactured iron at Walker, chemicals and aluminium (the first in Britain) at Washington, mined iron in Cleveland, quarried limestone in Weardale and set up the Bell Brothers iron works at Port Clarence on Teesside.
-He was also a director of the North Eastern Railway and was involved in politics as a Liberal MP representing North Durham and then the Hartlepools.
+He was also a director of the North Eastern Railway and involved in politics as a Liberal MP, representing North Durham and then the Hartlepools.
 Isaac was was the grandfather of Gertrude Bell.

 Billy Elliot Star

-Actor and dancer, born in Billingham Teesside, noted for playing the lead role in the movie Billy Elliot, set in County Durham during the miners’ strike of 1984 and tells the story of a young boys’ battle to overcome his family’s prejudice and make it in the world of dance.
+Actor and dancer, born in Billingham, Teesside who is noted for playing the lead role in the movie Billy Elliot.
+Set in County Durham during the miners’ strike of 1984 the movie tells the story of a young boys’ battle to overcome his family’s prejudice and make it in the world of dance.